IIHTDevelopers/Angular-Ecommerce-Solution/Commands-Readme.txt

 	npm run start -> To compile and deploy the project in browser.
 You can press <Ctrl> key while clicking on localhost:4200 to open project in browser -> takes 2 to 3 min

 	npm run test -> to run all test cases.
 It is mandatory to run this command before submission of workspace -> takes 5 to 6 min

-* You may also run “npm run jest” while developing the solution to re-factor the code to pass the test-cases.

 * To ensure your code is saved and available for later use, remember to use the CTRL+Shift+B command on your code IDE.
    This will push or save the updated contents in the internal git/repository.